winesapOS/winesapOS/CONTRIBUTING.md

 - Rebuild all AUR packages.
     - First publish them to the `[winesapos-testing]` repository and test them via a new build.
-    - For the stable build and release, move these packages to the `[winesapos]` repository.
+    - For the stable build and release, sign and then move these packages to the `[winesapos]` repository.
 - Update the versions for these programs by changing these variables:
     - rootfs/usr/local/bin/winesapos-ventoy-bootstrap.sh
         - `VENTOY_VER`